-Based on our understanding of the company and industry, we identified that the principal risks of non-compliance with laws and regulations related to non-compliance with the Companies Act 2006, the General Data Protection Regulation (GDPR), the Collective Management of Copyright (EU Directive) Regulations 2016 and UK tax and employment regulations, and we considered the extent to which non-compliance might have a material effect on the financial statements.
+Based on our understanding of the company and industry, we identified that the principal risks of non-compliance with laws and regulations related to the Data Protection Act 2018 and General Data Protection Regulation (GDPR), the Collective Management of Copyright (EU Directive) Regulations 2016 and UK tax and employment regulations, and we considered the extent to which non-compliance might have a material effect on the financial statements.
 We also considered those laws and regulations that have a direct impact on the financial statements such as the Companies Act 2006.
 We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to fraudulent financial reporting, specifically the posting of inappropriate journal entries to manipulate financial results and potential management bias in accounting estimates.
-Audit procedures performed included: discussion with management and internal legal counsel, including consideration of known or suspected instances of non-compliance with laws and regulations and fraud; addressing the risk of management override of internal controls, including testing of journal entries (in particular, journal entries posted with an unusual account combination); and evaluating and, where appropriate, challenging assumptions and judgments made by management in determining significant accounting estimates.
+Audit procedures performed by the engagement team included:

+- discussion with management and internal legal counsel, including consideration of known or suspected instances of non-compliance with laws and regulations and fraud; - addressing the risk of management override of internal controls, including testing of journal entries (in particular, journal entries posted with an unusual account combination); and - evaluating and, where appropriate, challenging assumptions and judgments made by management in determining significant accounting estimates.